FAForever/server/README.md

  - For non-trivial commits, always include a commit message body, describing the change in detail
  - If there are related issues, reference them in the commit message footer

+## Setting up for development

+First make sure you have an instance of `faf-db` running as described in the installation section.
+Then install the dependencies to a virtual environment using pipenv:

+    $ pipenv install --dev

+You can start the server in development mode with:

+    $ pipenv run devserver

+**Note** *The pipenv scripts are not meant for production deployment.
+For deployment use `faf-stack`*

+## Running the tests

+Some of the tests require the database to be pre-populated with test data.
+Download the latest `test-data.sql` from [FAForever/db](https://github.com/FAForever/db into the root of this project, then run:

+    $ pipenv run tests

+## Other tools

+You can check for possible unused code with `vulture` by running:

+    $ pipenv run vulture

 # License